- Code Owners and protected branches

 Use the Code Owners feature to define who has expertise for specific parts of your project’s codebase.
 Define the owners of files and directories in a repository to:

 - Require owners to approve changes.
 Combine protected branches with Code Owners to require experts to approve merge requests before they merge into a protected branch.
+For more information, see Code Owners and protected branches.

 -